 What is the research plan?

-During FY20, this project will include preliminary undertakings related to developing a web-based application of the CONTAM simulation engine, ContamX.
-ContamX will be converted to web-assembly in order to run as a client-side program within browsers.
-This will allow the development of web-based tools that can utilize ContamX to address specific building design and analysis problems.
-Multiple web-based utilities are being considered to take advantage of CONTAM on the web, including a building pressurization tool, a CO2-based building ventilation metric tool and an ASHRAE Standard 62.2 equivalent exposure analysis tool.
-Further, the ability to implement multizone analysis within building controls systems will be investigated which will include the implementation of ContamX within a microcontroller-based environment.
+During FY20, the ability to extend the applicability of CONTAM simulation engine, ContamX, to other analysis platforms was investigated (ContamXasm).
+ContamX was converted to web-assembly to run as a client-side program within browsers, and the initial implementation of ContamX within a microcontroller-based environment was carried out, i.e., CONTAM on a chip (COAC).
+These activities will be extended in FY21 to allow the development of web-based tools that can utilize ContamXasm to address specific building design and analysis problems.
+Multiple web-based utilities are being considered to take advantage of CONTAM on the web, including a building pressurization tool, a CO2-based building ventilation metric tool and an ASHRAE Standard 62.2 equivalent exposure analysis tool, and initial demonstration of the capability will be performed within the Fate and Transport of Indoor Microbiological Aerosols software tool (FaTIMA) that was developed during FY20 in response to the COVID-19 pandemic.
+FaTIMA version 2 will be developed to enhance the current capabilities based on feedback from users of the initial version of the tool along with a literature review aimed at maximizing the benefit and usability of the tool to the infectious transport modeling community.